CzakoiLevente/AWS-Services/aws_rds.md

 **...the rest of the settings can be left as default.**

-Hit button "Create database" on the bottom of the page.
+Hit button `Create database` on the bottom of the page.

 Upon success, you should see something like this: